Contents

 Building a Reusable Accordion Component

-An accordion demonstrates dynamic multi-instance components and parent-child coordination.
-The architecture uses two elements: <accordion-group> as the parent that manages which panels are open, and <accordion-panel> as the repeatable child.
+An accordion is a good test of dynamic, multi-instance components that talk to each other.
+Two elements do the work: <accordion-group> is the parent that tracks which panels are open, and <accordion-panel> is the repeatable child.

 Each <accordion-panel> uses a <slot name="header"> for the clickable trigger and a default slot for the panel content.
-The content wrapper animates max-height from 0 to scrollHeight using CSS transitions for smooth expansion - this works because scrollHeight gives you the natural content height, and transitioning from 0 to that value creates a genuine expand effect rather than an abrupt jump.
+The content wrapper animates max-height from 0 to scrollHeight with a CSS transition.
+This works because scrollHeight gives you the real content height.
+The transition from 0 to that value creates a true expand effect instead of a jump.

 class AccordionPanel extends HTMLElement {